augamvio/tCamView/README.md

 ## Features

 - 3 PictureSize Modes
-  * Zoom : Enlarge to fit the window size while maintaining the aspect ratio of the webcam video
+  * Zoom(Uniform) : Enlarge to fit the window size while maintaining the aspect ratio of the webcam video
-  * Stretch : Enlarge to fit the window size without considering the aspect ratio of the webcam video
+  * Stretch(Fill) : Enlarge to fit the window size without considering the aspect ratio of the webcam video
   * Center : No resizing.
 If the window size is changed, the center area of ​​the webcam video is displayed
 - 5 Window Styles
   * Normal Border (Resizable)